Appearance

 write logs

+into a something more readable and with well-thought verbosity levels.
 The pipeline is by default executed in the background and you can check its status by printing the logs in your terminal.
+Print them withp logs -vv

 Delegate to the old fashioned tools.